Recruiter-SDE/Recruiter-SDE/README.md

 - 👋 Hi, I’m @Recruiter-SDE
 - 👀 I’m interested in meeting SDE Talent
-- 💞️ I’m looking to collaborate on supporting to find the best opportunity with Amazon Ads
+- 💞️ I’m looking to collaborate on supporting to find the best opportunity with Amazon
 - 📫 How to reach me pthakp@amazon.com

 <!---